-But in this age of Twitter, cell phones and nonstop cable newscasts, it is hard to imagine how slowly news traveled in 1836.
+But in this age of Twitter, cell phones, and nonstop cable newscasts, it is hard to imagine how slowly news traveled in 1836.
 If today news travels at the speed of light, in 1836 news traveled at the speed of boots and hooves and paddle wheels, disseminated by soldiers on foot, by riders on horseback, by passengers on steamboats.
 For days, even weeks after March 6 newspapers were slow to confirm the fall of the Alamo and unwittingly continued to print outdated reports that the siege was continuing, that a victory by the outnumbered Alamo defenders was still hoped for.

 The following report appeared in the National Banner and Nashville Whig on April 8, more than a month after the fall:

-Even for Commander in Chief Sam Houston, writing from Gonzales, just sixty miles from San Antonio, on March 11 news of the fall was not confirmed, although Houston feared the worst.
+Even for Commander in Chief Sam Houston, writing on March 11 from Gonzales, just sixty miles from San Antonio, news of the fall was not confirmed, although Houston feared the worst.